-The formatting of JumpLinks has changed a lot recently, so it is probably a good ideal to give a deeper explanation here, for what is and is not a JumpLink.
-When horizontal list of rounded buttons occur outside of an Answer in position-zero, they can be Site Links, Related Page Links or JumpLinks to different portions of a single page.
-Diagrams below show how similar these different kinds of results can be – with nearly the same styling, but significantly different in terms of the links, where they point and how they are triggered.
+The formatting of JumpLinks has changed a lot recently, so it is probably a good idea to give a deeper explanation here, for what is and is not a JumpLink.
+When a horizontal list of rounded buttons occurs outside of an Answer in position-zero, they can be Site Links, Related Page Links or JumpLinks to different portions of a single page.
+The diagrams below show how similar these different kinds of results can be – with nearly the same styling, but significantly different in terms of the links, where they point, and how they are triggered.
 This makes them hard to classify, but they are only Fraggles if they are pulling in a fragment of content, and scrolling directly to the content on the page with a handle included in the code, or applied by Google when the link is clicked.

 While Fraggles often include JumpLinks and adding JumpLinks seems to be a good way to Trigger Fraggle Indexing, they are still different.
 JumpLinks do not lift a formatted answer from the page – and thus, are likely not being considered for a promotion to a Featured Snippet or Answer from Google.